-Several methods can be used: 2D field solver with return path pins defined.
+Several methods can be used:

+Field solvers with return path pins defined.
 Only the diagonal matrix data is used.
 The coupling information is ignored.
 The R,L,C matrices should represent the electrical parameters for a specific section.

-2D field solver without specific return path pins.
-A return plane is specified as a reference only and is placed far field. from the pin field.
-Only the diagonal matrix data is used and the off diagonal information must be appropriately reduced to a single diagonal matrix.
-No coupling data is present in the final matrix Closed form round wire inductance equation.
+2D field solver with a specific return path or ground.
+Only the diagonal matrix data is needed.
+No coupling data is present in the final matrix

+Closed form round wire inductance equation.